Smith Hart: Other work in wrestling

 Hart opened a "Hart Brothers Wrestling School" in Cambridge, Ontario, which has trained many wrestlers including the Highlanders.

 On November 19, 2013, Smith joined PWMania.com as a columnist.

 Other media

 In 2011 Hart appeared the Canadian show Dragon's Den, Season 6 Episode 4.
 Hart and his son Matt are the subjects of the documentary Hart Still Beating, directed by Fred Kroetsch and Kurt Spenrath.

 Personal life

 Family

-Hart had several children including sons Matthew and Chad, daughters Toby McIvor and Satania Hart (nicknamed Tania).
-He also had two step-sons named Michael Herweg and Steven Jupe.
-Hart also has six grandchildren, three granddaughters from his oldest, Tobi, named Amanda, Jessica and Isabella, and two grandsons named Lakken and Ashwin Stelzner from his son Michael, who also has a stepdaughter named Havanna Stelzner.
+Hart had four children, including sons Matthew and Chad, daughters Toby McIvor and Satania Hart.

-Two of his sons, Michael and Matthew have started a career in wrestling.
-Both perform mainly in Canada on the independent scene, Mike wrestles mainly for the Pure Wrestling Association and Matt mainly for Real Canadian Wrestling and Canadian Wrestling's Elite.
+Two of his sons, {Step-Son}Michael and Matthew, also have a career in wrestling.
+Both perform mainly in Canada on the independent scene; Michael wrestles mainly for the Pure Wrestling Association, and Matt for Real Canadian Wrestling and Canadian Wrestling's Elite.

-On March 15, 2022, Hart's brother Bret announced that Tania had died.

 Legal issues

 In 1978, Hart was attending the Oktoberfest in Germany together with Tom Billington and his brother Bruce to represent Stampede Wrestling in an international wrestling tournament, when Hart was called out he entered the ring with a Hitler mustache and performed a Nazi salute in an attempt to play a joke on the other wrestlers.

 After the Hart House was put up for sale following the death of Stu Hart in October 2003, Smith refused to move out and hid inside it.
 He had used the family mansion as a rent house to make money and was unwilling to give it up.
 Even after the doors and windows were barricaded he managed to enter through the balcony and had to eventually to be escorted out by police.

 Hart is one of 96 known people on an Alberta Justice website who owe a combined $6.6 million in court-ordered Maintenance Enforcement Program (MEP) payments to spouses and children.